 III.
 Ownership of Gaming

-The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this ordinance.
+The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this ordinance [unless the Tribe elects to allow individually owned gaming](3).

 IV.
 Use of Gaming Revenue